 Taking steps to measure the performance of suppliers is essential to ensuring an efficient and well-functioning supply chain.
-If you take a lean enterprise view of supply management, there are a few things you will discover.
+If you take a lean enterprise view of supply management, you will discover a few things.
 For example, the supply chain is full of hiding cost drivers and waste.
 On a global level, supply management is full of risks.
 This is because companies are now dealing with a growing number of offshore suppliers.
-Measuring and fully understanding supplier performance is essential to create a well-functioning supply chain.
+Measuring and fully understanding supplier performance is essential to creating a well-functioning supply chain.
 It’s also necessary to maintain a company’s competitive position.
-The end goal of these evaluations is to improve the performance of key suppliers.
+The end goal of these evaluations is to improve the performance of critical suppliers.

 Benefits of Supplier Performance Evaluation

 Companies that take time to evaluate suppliers discover improved visibility into supplier performance.
+This is achieved by reducing inventory and order cycle times.
 They also reduce risk, remove hidden cost drivers, and increase their competitive advantage.
-This is achieved by reducing inventory and order cycle times.
-These evaluations also help companies gain more insight on how to leverage their supply base.
+These evaluations also help companies gain more insight into leveraging their supply base.
 This allows them to align the practices between the company and the supplier.
 Learn about the specific benefits offered by the supplier evaluation below.

 Increase Performance Visibility

-If a company is unaware of the facts regarding how suppliers are performing, supplier management is usually based on guesses.
+If a company is unaware of how suppliers are performing, supplier management is usually based on guesses.
 Also, just measuring performance can help improve it.
 The improvement is often even more dramatic if companies provide more business to suppliers meeting the set performance goals.

 Avoid Supply Chain Disruptions and Risk

-It is crucial that businesses become familiar with the third-party vendors that are part of their supply chain.
-This allows them to put measures in place to help prevent interruptions and reduce the potential of risk exposure.
-With supplier performance management, you receive in-depth visibility into risks that are posed by suppliers in the supply chain network.
-This results in a business being able to adapt to preventative measures to help reduce or eliminate any risks that may impact supply chain operations in the future.
+Businesses must become familiar with the third-party vendors that are part of their supply chain.
+This allows them to put measures to help prevent interruptions and reduce the potential of risk exposure.
+With supplier performance management, you receive in-depth visibility into risks posed by suppliers in the supply chain network.
+This results in a business adapting to preventative measures to help reduce or eliminate any risks that may impact supply chain operations in the future.

 Find and Remove Cost Drivers and Hidden Waste in the Supply Chain

 All supply chains are full of inefficiencies.
 Some are improved with better communication between suppliers and businesses.
-Others occur because of poor business practices at the supplier that results in increased inventory, higher costs, slow deliveries, and quality issues.
-A company can reduce wasteful activities and costs caused by supplier glitches.
+Others occur because of supplier poor business practices that result in increased inventory, higher costs, slow deliveries, and quality issues.
+A company can reduce wasteful activities and expenses caused by supplier glitches.
 Examples of these include: